-Validated risk and needs
+Validated risk and needs assessments

-assessments

-Validated tools for risk and needs assessment (RNA) are standardized instruments that typically measure both static risk factors (those that do not change, e.g., criminal history) and dynamic risk factors (those that potentially may change, e.g.. education level).
+Validated tools for risk and needs assessment (RNA) are standardized instruments that typically measure both static risk factors (those that do not change, e.g., criminal history) and dynamic risk factors (those that potentially may change, e.g., education level).
 The use of validated risk and needs assessment tools has been substantiated as one of the most valuable components of evidence-based practices for supervision of adult felony offenders.
 45 The tools can be used to provide caseload information to probation departments, helping officers to identify and focus on higher-risk populations while investing fewer resources in low-risk adult felony offenders.
-Using validated risk and needs assessments to focus resources on higher-risk offenders, and to structure caseloads so that low-risk offenders are supervised separately from higher-risk offenders, has proven to be an effective EBP.
-The Annual Assessment category of RNA information implementation is based on six questions covering the use and validation of risk and
+Using validated risk and needs assessments to focus resources on higher-risk offenders, and to structure caseloads so that low-risk offenders are supervised separately from higher-risk offenders, has proven to be an effective

-Figure D.2.
-Implementation of RNA Information
+FIGURE D.2.
+IMPLEMENTATION OF RNA INFORMATION